 Program content is continuously updated to reflect the current state of the art in internet computing and web programming.
-Students completing the Web Design - Graphic Foundation Certificate may apply all but two courses to the Graphic Design: Associate Degree Parent Program and all but one course to the Associate Degree in Graphic Design: Computer Graphics Option.
+Students completing the Web Design - Graphics Foundation Certificate may apply the majority of the courses to the Graphic Design: Associate Degree Parent Program or to the Associate Degree in Graphic Design: Multimedia Option.